-5.3 Penalties for late or non-submission of mini-projects and project reports
+4.4 Penalties for late or non-submission of mini-projects and project reports

-The scale of penalties agreed by the board of examiners in relation to late submission of assessed items (i.e. practical and project reports) is set out below.
+The scale of penalties agreed by the board of examiners in relation to late submission of Mini-Projects or Project reports is set out below.
 Details of the circumstances in which such penalties might apply can be found in the Examination Regulations (Regulations for the Conduct of University Examinations, Part 14.)